Alicia's Day

 Pre-intermediate (A2) 30 minutes

-ESL past simple worksheet for pre-intermediate A2: regular/irregular verbs, affirmative/negative sentences, questions
+ESL past simple worksheet for pre-intermediate A2: regular/irregular verbs, affirmative/negative sentences

-ESL Past Simple Worksheet - Grammar Exercises: Categorising, Rewriting Sentences, Writing Questions
+ESL Past Simple Worksheet - Grammar Exercises: Categorising, Gap-fill, Rewriting Sentences, Error Correction

-In this in-depth past simple worksheet, students review regular and irregular past simple verbs as well as affirmative and negative past simple sentences and questions.
-First, students...
+In this productive past simple worksheet, students practice using regular and irregular past simple verbs in affirmative and negative sentences.
+First, students categorise verbs as regular or irregular and...

-ESL Past Simple Worksheet - Grammar Exercises: Categorising, Changing Word Forms, Gap-fill, Rewriting Sentences, Writing Questions from Prompts In this in-depth past simple worksheet, students review regular and irregular past simple verbs as well as affirmative and negative past simple sentences and questions.
-First, students categorize verbs as regular or irregular and then write the past simple form of the verbs.
-Next, students use the past simple verbs to complete affirmative sentences.
-Students then rewrite sentences in their past simple negative form.
-Lastly, students write past simple Wh questions that correspond to underlined information in responses. show less
+ESL Past Simple Worksheet - Grammar Exercises: Categorising, Gap-fill, Rewriting Sentences, Error Correction In this productive past simple worksheet, students practice using regular and irregular past simple verbs in affirmative and negative sentences.
+First, students categorise verbs as regular or irregular and then write the past simple forms of the verbs.
+Students then use the past simple verbs to complete affirmative sentences.
+Next, students rewrite sentences in their past simple negative form.
+Lastly, students correct mistakes in past simple affirmative and negative sentences. show less

 Past Simple Story Sprint